 #5 – Access

-Why can Obama or another political figure charge multi-thousands per plate for a fundraiser dinner?
-Because those people want access to the President.
+Why can a politician charge multi-thousands per plate for a fundraiser dinner?
+Because those people want access to the person.

 Why do people pay extra for back-stage passes?
 So they can meet the artist.

 You don’t have to be a celebrity to do this, either.
 How can you provide and offer access to you?
 Perhaps 1-on-1 phone consultation?
 Direct email access?
 The experience of flying to you and spending the day with you so you can personally help them?

 You should take whatever it is you are offering and see what you can do to make the offer much more valuable and charge a higher price for it.